 After a quick hug, John Merrick, and Ryan DiMarco escorted Carolina to the helicopter pad for the short ride to Midway Airport and an FBI jet to Washington, DC.

-Family Dinner
+Dinner with the Merricks

-Mac guided Jane into her chair, next to his father, who, as the family patriarch, always takes the end seat.
+Mac guided Jane into her chair next to his father, who, as the family patriarch, always takes the end seat.
 His mother, Anne, sat across from Jane.
-Mac nestled in next to Jane as Veronica and Ben took their places with their spouses.
+Mac nestled next to Jane as Veronica and Ben took their places with their spouses.

 “John, will you say grace?”
 Anne said.
 The elder Merricks are Roman Catholic, attending Mass every Sunday.
-Ronnie always thought that their attendance was more politics and networking than a profound expression of faith, so the children tended to be Christmas and Easter Catholics.
+Ronnie always thought their attendance was more politics and networking than a profound expression of faith, so the children tended to be Christmas and Easter Catholics.
 John asked everyone to clasp their hands, and Jane felt a tingle of electricity as she gripped Mac’s hand.

 “Bless us, O Lord,” John intoned, “and these, thy gifts, which we are about to receive from thy bounty, through Christ, our Lord.
 Amen.

-“Before we begin, may I say what an extraordinary moment this is, welcoming Jane as a new member of our family.
+“Before we begin, may I say what an extraordinary moment this is, welcoming Jane as a new family member.
 Anne and I will regard her as a daughter, and we hope our children will treat her as a beloved sister.
-Now let’s begin this dinner, for the first time as a nine-person family.”
+Let’s begin this dinner for the first time as a nine-person family.”

 As is typical for a family-style dinner, the Merricks passed around serving plates and bowls, sometimes awkwardly.
 Mac and his father almost competed to assist Jane with the plentiful food.